Eamonn O'Hara

-Eamonn O'Hara (born 6 September 1975) was until 2013 the longest-serving Gaelic footballer at senior level.
-He first played in 1994 before officially announcing his retirement from inter-county football on 14 May 2013.
+Eamonn O'Hara (born 6 September 1975) is an Irish Gaelic football manager and former player.
+O'Hara was the longest-serving Gaelic footballer at senior level until 2013.
+He began playing in 1994 and officially retired from inter-county football on 14 May 2013.

-He plays for his local club Tourlestrane and, though he also played at senior level for the Sligo county team, where he was a long-serving talisman.
-O'Hara still won one All Star during his career and was twice called up for Ireland in the International Rules Series.
+O'Hara played for his local club, Tourlestrane and was also a prominent player for the Sligo county team.
+Despite his long tenure, he won just one All-Star during his career, although he was selected twice to represent Ireland in the International Rules Series.

-Since retiring, he has become involved in punditry and management.

 Playing career

 O'Hara has had some success with his club team Tourlestrane, winning eight Sligo Senior Football Championships – in 1994, 1997, 1999, 2004, 2007, 2009, 2011 and 2013.
-He was a member of the Benada Abbey team which won the All-Ireland colleges B title in 1992, beating Edenderry in the final after a replay.
+He was also a member of the Benada Abbey team, which won the All-Ireland colleges B title in 1992, beating Edenderry in the final after a replay.

 O'Hara made his senior Sligo debut in 1994.
 He was named at centre forward in the 2002 All-Star football team, becoming only the third Sligo player in history to get an All Star.

 In 2001 and 2002, O'Hara played for Ireland against Australia in the International Rules Series.

 O'Hara won a Connacht Senior Football Championship medal for Sligo in 2007.
 This victory made Sligo the Connacht champions for the first time since 1975.